DavidAlba2627/Q-UCSpec/README.md

 ### Reports - Month 1:

-- Mentees have successfully installed GPAW and all dependencies across macOS (Intel), Linux, and Windows (WSL) environments.
+- Mentees have successfully installed GPAW and all dependencies across macOS (Intel), Linux, and Windows (WSL+Ubuntu) environments.
 - As part of the warm-up tasks, mentees are now expected to run the sim_master.ipynb file (run all cells) to ensure there are no debugging or dependency issues.
 - If any errors occur:
   - Take a screenshot of the terminal or error output.